AckerlyXu/heima/articles/app-service-web/app-service-web-configuration-and-management-faq.md

     ```

 For more information about scheduled WebJobs, see [Create a scheduled WebJob by using a Cron expression](web-sites-create-web-jobs.md#CreateScheduledCRON).

-## How do I perform penetration testing for my App Service app?

-To perform penetration testing, [submit a request](https://security-forms.azure.com/penetration-testing/terms).

 ## How do I configure a custom domain name for an App Service web app that uses Traffic Manager?